 RENT DVC POINTS

 You can rent a Deluxe Disney Vacation Club Villa through David’s Vacation Club Rentals.
-These rooms, classified by Disney as “Deluxe Disney Villas”, are all located within the Disney Vacation Club resorts.
+These rooms, classified by Disney as “Deluxe Disney Villas”, are all located in the resort.
 You DO NOT need to be a member of the Disney Vacation Club to buy points and stay in a DVC Villa.
 Basically you pay to rent one.
 We’ve heard they offer some pretty amazing deals if you book up to 11 months in advance.
 Unfortunately, there were no points available on the dates we needed.
 Be sure to check out the DVC site for availability when planning your trip to Aulani.

 BREAKFAST/ LUNCH IN ROOM

 There are Villas equipped with full kitchens but they can get pricey.
-We opted for a Deluxe Studio that comes with a kitchenette (small refrigerator, bar sink, toaster, microwave, disposable cups, plates, and utencils).
+We’ve stayed in a one bedroom villa and a Deluxe Studio.
+A Deluxe Studio is less expensive and comes with a kitchenette (small refrigerator, bar sink, toaster, microwave, blender, disposable cups, plates, and utensils).
 It helped us make a quick breakfast especially with the time difference and the girls waking up at 4am (gulp!).
-Also, there’s a market walking distance from Aulani (across the street from the resort) where we grabbed meds (Rey and Lexi were sick most of our trip!), snacks, fruit, noodles and items to make sandwiches during the day.
+Also, there’s a market walking distance from Aulani (across the street from the resort) where we grabbed meds (Rey and Lexi were sick during our trip!), snacks, fruit, noodles and items to make sandwiches during the day.
 They have pretty much everything you’ll need for your trip at a reasonable cost.
-We also took a discounted Lyft ($7 each way) to the local Target.

 INCLUDED DURING YOUR STAY